perossing/indys-barbershop-hugo-website/content/gallery/_index.md

+---
- Check out these pictures of Indy's, then come on down and visit us in person! *(click on thumbnails to see larger pictures)*
+title: Check out these pictures of Indy's, then come on down and visit us in person!
+credits: "@fitnessfood.fun, @brian-tobin_photography"
+---